 Before you come into hospital for your operation, try to organise things ready for when you come home.
 If you have a freezer, stock it with easy to prepare food.
 Arrange for relatives and friends to do your heavy work (such as changing your bed sheets, vacuuming and gardening) and to look after your children if necessary.
-You may wish to discuss this further with your clinical nurse specialist.
+You may wish to discuss this further with your Macmillan gynaecology oncology clinical nurse specialist.

-If you have any concerns about your finances whilst you are recovering from surgery, you may wish to discuss this with your clinical nurse specialist or a social worker.
+If you have any concerns about your finances whilst you are recovering from surgery, you may wish to discuss this with your Macmillan gynaecology oncology clinical nurse specialist or the social worker.
 You can do this either before admission to hospital or whilst you are recovering on the ward.
 Just ask the ward staff if you would like to see a social worker.